 On hearing this, Svend was much troubled, and still more so when he found that he had lost his purse.
 He sought after it the whole day in vain, and in the evening he was led up into a granary where the grain lay that he was to sort.
 While sitting there he heard people underneath talking about the princess's wedding, which was to take place the next day, and how busy they all were in preparing for the entertainment.
 In his sorrows for the misfortunes which constantly attended him, he began to weep and think of destroying himself, as now everything was lost, and he could not live to see his rival victorious.

-The king and his daughter ate the apples, and soon after Peter was sent for, to show before the whole assembled court his wonderful feat with the inexhaustible purse.
-He drew forth the purse, and let it pass from hand to hand among all those present, but what he was not aware of was, that Svend had in the meanwhile made himself invisible, and snatched up the purse, substituting in its stead another that looked exactly like it.
-Therefore Peter could not extract a single skilling, although he shook and shook the purse with all his might; but all to no purpose; the king hereupon became highly incensed, and thought he was making a fool of him.
+The king and his daughter ate the apples.
+Soon after Peter was sent for to show the whole gathered court how he could produce money by shaking a purse well.
+He pulled out the purse and let it pass from hand to hand among all those present.
+However, he was not aware that Svend was there, he too, wearing the fingerstall,.
+The invisible Svend snatched up the purse and replaced it with another that looked just like it.
+Therefore Peter could not shake a single skilling out of the purse that was returned to him.
+He shook and shook the purse with all his might; but it did not help.
+The king got angry and felt his knight was making a fool of him.

-But this was not the worst that was to befall the wretched culprit; for while the king and princess were thus sitting among their courtiers, their noses began to grow, and, in a few moments, had attained such a length that nobody who looked at them could refrain from laughing.
-This was caused by the bewitched apples that Peter had sent, and which they had eaten that morning.
+But still worse was that while the king and princess were thus sitting among their courtiers, their noses began to grow, and in a few moments had become so long that nobody could look at them without laughing.
+The king and princess had eaten the apples in the morning.

 In a village there once lived a smith called Basmus, who was in a very poor way.
 He was still a young man, and a strong handsome fellow to boot, but he had many little children and there was little to be earned by his trade.
 He was, however, a diligent and hard-working man, and when he had no work in the smithy he was out at sea fishing, or gathering wreckage on the shore.